Neonatology

 Reduction of central line associated blood stream infection rate in the Neonatal Intensive Care Unit (NICU)

 Cleveland Clinic's three Neonatal Intensive Care Units (NICUs) take care of extremely low birth weight infants with complex pathology which depend on nutrition and medications delivered through central intravenous lines.
-Central line associated blood stream infection (CLABSI) is one of the hospital conditions that worsen infant’s clinical condition, prolong the hospital stay, and increase the healthcare cost.
+Central line associated blood stream infection (CLABSI) is one of the hospital conditions that worsen an infant’s clinical condition, prolong the hospital stay, and increase the healthcare cost.
 In 2020, the Neonatal Quality Council conducted a robust gap analysis, resulting in a number of preventive practices spreading across the three NICUs to standardize practice.
-This led to a decrease in the CLABSI rate from 1.37 per 1000 central line days in 2019 to 0.2 in 2021.
+This led to a decrease in the CLABSI rate from 1.37 per 1000 central line days in 2019 to 0.84 in 2020 and sustainment of low CLABSI rate in the last 3 years.

 Prevention of Unplanned Extubation (UE)

 Unplanned Extubation (UE) in mechanically ventilated infants can place them at risk for significant complications.
 A multidisciplinary Neonatal Quality Council monitors preventive practices ensuring standardization and sharing of good practices across the enterprise's neonatal ICUs (NICUs).
-The implementation of a standardized UE preventive bundle in all three NICU locations in 2019 resulted in decreasing of the UE rate from 1.42 and 1.82 per 100 non-tracheostomy ventilation days in 2017 and 2018, to 0.66 and 0.78 in 2019 and 2020 respectively.
-Implementation of the novel method to secure breathing tubes in 2021 allowed to further decrease UE rate to 0.24, comparable with the top Children's Hospitals as measured by the U.S. News and World Report Pediatric Survey.
+The implementation of a standardized UE preventive bundle in all three NICU locations in 2019 resulted in decreasing of the UE rate from 1.42 and 1.82 per 100 non-tracheostomy ventilation days in 2017 and 2018, to l0.66 and 0.78 in 2019 and 2020 respectively.
+Implementation of the novel method to secure breathing tubes in 2021 allowed to further decrease UE rate to 0.24, sustaining low UE rate 0.11 in 2022, comparable with the top Children’s Hospitals as measured by the U.S. News and World Report Pediatric Survey.